 - a.
-France shall provide the Agency with a declaration containing the information identified in sub-paragraphs a.(i), (ii), (iii), (vii) and (viii) below and in paragraph b. below.
-The Community shall provide the Agency with a declaration containing the information identified in sub-paragraphs a.(iv) and (v) below.
-France, as appropriate in liaison with the Community, shall provide the Agency with a declaration containing the information identified in sub-paragraph a.(vi) below: - (i) A general description of and information specifying the location of nuclear fuel cycle-related research and development activities, involving or not nuclear material, carried out anywhere in co-operation with a non-nuclear weapon State (hereinafter referred to as "a NNWS"), that are funded, specifically authorized or controlled by, or carried out on behalf of France. - (ii) Information identified by the Agency on the basis of expected gains in effectiveness or efficiency and agreed to by France, on operational activities of safeguards relevance at facilities or parts thereof designated pursuant to Article 78(a) of the Safeguards Agreement. - (iii) A description of the scale of operations for each location engaged in the activities specified in Annex I to this Protocol where these are conducted in cooperation with individuals or companies in a NNWS. - (iv) Information specifying the location, operational status and the estimated annual production capacity of uranium mines and concentration plants and thorium concentration plants situated in France which are involved in production for a NNWS, and the current annual production of such mines and concentration plants for a NNWS.
-The Community shall provide, upon request by the Agency, the current annual production of an individual mine or concentration plant.
-The provision of this information does not require detailed nuclear material accountancy.
+The Russian Federation shall provide the Agency with a declaration containing: - (i) A general description of and information specifying the location of nuclear fuel cycle-related research and development activities not involving nuclear material that are carried out for or jointly with a non-nuclear-weapon State (hereinafter referred to as "a NNWS") anywhere which are funded, authorized or controlled by, or carried out on behalf of, the Government of the Russian Federation. - (ii) Information identified by the Agency on the basis of expected gains in effectiveness or efficiency, and agreed to by the Russian Federation, on operational activities of safeguards relevance at facilities selected in accordance with Article 2(b) of the Safeguards Agreement. - (iii) A description of the scale of operations for each location engaged in the activities carried out for or jointly with a NNWS, specified in Annex I to this Protocol. - (iv) Information specifying the location of uranium mines and concentration plants and thorium concentration plants in the Russian Federation which are involved in production for a NNWS, and the current annual production of such mines and concentration plants for the same NNWS.
+The provision of this information does not require detailed nuclear material accountancy. - (v) Information regarding source material which has not reached the composition and purity suitable for fuel fabrication or for being isotopically enriched, as follows: - (a) The quantities, the chemical composition and destination of each export out of the Russian Federation to a NNWS, of such material for specifically non-nuclear purposes in quantities exceeding: - (1) Ten metric tons of uranium, or for successive exports of uranium from the Russian Federation to the same NNWS, each of less than ten metric tons, but exceeding a total of ten metric tons for the year;

-- (v) Information on nuclear materials, and information regarding source material which has not reached the composition and purity suitable for fuel fabrication or for being isotopically enriched, as follows: - (a) The quantities, the chemical composition and the destination of each export out of France to a NNWS outside of the Community of such material in quantities exceeding: - (1) Ten metric tons of uranium, or for successive exports of uranium from France to the same State, each of less than ten metric tons, but exceeding a total of ten metric tons for the year; - (2) Twenty metric tons of thorium, or for successive exports of thorium from France to the same State, each of less than twenty metric tons, but exceeding a total of twenty metric tons for the year; - (b) The quantities, chemical composition, current location and use or intended use of each import into France from a NNWS outside of the Community of such material in quantities exceeding: - (1) Ten metric tons of uranium, or for successive imports of uranium into France each of less than ten metric tons, but exceeding a total of ten metric tons for the year; - (2) Twenty metric tons of thorium, or for successive imports of thorium into France each of less than twenty metric tons, but exceeding a total of twenty metric tons for the year;
+- (2) Twenty metric tons of thorium or for successive exports of thorium from the Russian Federation to the same NNWS, each of less than twenty metric tons, but exceeding a total of twenty metric tons for the year; - (b) The quantities and chemical composition of each import into the Russian Federation from a NNWS of such material for specifically non-nuclear purposes in quantities exceeding: - (1) Ten metric tons of uranium, or for successive imports of uranium into the Russian Federation from the same NNWS, each of less than ten metric tons, but exceeding a total of ten metric tons for the year; - (2) Twenty metric tons of thorium, or for successive imports of thorium into the Russian Federation from the same NNWS, each of less than twenty metric tons, but exceeding a total of twenty metric tons for the year;

-it being understood that there is no requirement to provide information on such material intended for a non-nuclear use once it is in its non-nuclear end-use form.
+it being understood that there is no requirement to provide information on such material intended for a non-nuclear use once it is in its non-nuclear end use form.